 Do not underestimate just how seriously the federal government will take your criminal case.
-Give our criminal defense law firm a call today to arrange a free consultation.
+Give our criminal defense law firm a call today to arrange a free consultation at (213) 995-6767.
 We can review your case, offer some preliminary legal advice, and answer any questions that you have.

-Why Should I Hire A Criminal Lawyer After A Mail Fraud Arrest?
+Why Should I Hire A Criminal Lawyer After A Mail Fraud Arrest in Los Angeles?

 California doesn’t have a law that makes it a crime to use the mail to defraud another person.
 The federal government does, though, and a conviction carries incredibly harsh penalties – including decades in prison.
 When facing federal crimes, you should seek the representation of a criminal lawyer with a successful track record handling cases of similar magnitude.